howerj/cdb/readme.md

   would be the values (they would still have to be of the right length).
 * If a file successfully passes a verification it can be identified as a valid CDB file of that size, this means we would not need to store header information about the file type and structure.
+This has been verified experimentally (the empty and randomly generated databases of a different size do not pass verification when the incorrect size is specified with the "-b" option).
 * We could place the header within the key-value section of the database, or even at the end of the file.

-Things that *should* be done, but have not:
+Things that *should* and *could* be done, but have not:

 * Fuzzing with [American Fuzzy Lop][] to iron out the most egregious bugs, security relevant or otherwise.
 This has been used on the [pickle][]